njahn82/hoa_ta_effects/analysis/001_overview.md

-When comparing the impact of open access trough transformative agreements across journals, it shows that for many journals these agreements have been a significant contributor to the growth of open access over the years (Figure 2D).
+When comparing the impact of open access trough transformative agreements across journals, it shows that for many journals these agreements substantially contributed to the growth of open access over the years (Figure 2D).
 Examples of such journals include those with a scope on specific countries or regions, where also transformative agreements were implemented.
 For instance, in 2022, the Germany-based journals Zeitschrift für Erziehungswissenschaft and Zeitschrift für Politikwissenschaft, as well as the Scandinavian Political Studies adressing the Nordic countries, achieved an overall open access uptake of more than 90% just through transformative agreements.
 Despite the rise in transformative agreements, it is worth noting that other means of publishing open access in hybrid journals remained common.
 In total, 9,223 journals published open access articles from authors affiliated with institutions without transformative agreements in place, while 8,715 journals published at least one open access article through a transformative agreement in the same year.

 <table class=" lightable-classic" style="font-family: &quot;Arial Narrow&quot;, &quot;Source Sans Pro&quot;, sans-serif; margin-left: auto; margin-right: auto;">
 <caption>